ngocnb/betamind-coding-test-php/README.md

 Default user: `admin@betamind.test`.
 Password: `P@ssw0rd`.

+For the API test, you can import the Postman collection file: `Betamind.postman_collection.json`.

 Please build the frontend before running the test.

 You can test the application on http://betamind.life-adventurer.com/.

-For the API test, you can import the Postman collection file: `Betamind.postman_collection.json`.
+It has both frontend and backend api.

 ### Authentication

 #### Sign up

+API test:
+- Endpoint: `/api/users/register.json`
+- Method: POST
+- Body: `email`, `password`, `password_confirmation`

+Validation:
+- Email is required and must be a valid email.
+- Password is required and must have a minimum of 8 characters.
+- Password confirmation must match the password.

+Frontend test:
 1. Open the application on your browser.
 2. Click the "Sign up" link.
 3. Fill in the form with email and password.
 4. Click the "Sign up" button.

+#### Log in

+API test:
+- Endpoint: `/users/login.json`
+- Method: POST
+- Response will have token for authentication.

 Validation:
-- Email is required and must be a valid email.
+- Email and password must be provided.
-- Password is required and must have a minimum of 8 characters.
-- Password confirmation must match the password.
+- Email and password must match the user in the database.

-#### Log in
+Frontend test:
 1. Open the application on your browser.
 2. Click the "Log in" link.
 3. Fill in the form with email and password.